rges-pit/rges-pit.github.io/docs/_pages/tools.md

   nav: "docs"
 ---

-Many software tools have been developed by members of the RGES PIT.
+Many software tools have been developed by members of the RGES-PIT.
-These include microlensing light curve modeling codes, Roman image-level simulation tools, data-level simulation tools, galactic population synthesis modeling codes, and more.
-All of the tools are publicly hosted via GitHub.
+These include microlensing light-curve modeling codes, Roman image-level simulation tools, data-level simulation tools, galactic population synthesis modeling codes, and more.
+All tools are publicly hosted on GitHub.

 &nbsp;
 Click on a tool below to access its repository which includes a README